voidfiles/Node.js-Remote-Console.log/README.md

 And then you will be able to call log() and see the output in your console

 There is also helper function called catchRemote.
 It accepts a function, which it will immediately execute.
-If it catches an error it log it remotely.
+If it catches an error it will log it remotely.

     >>> catchRemote(function(){ throw("WTF");});